Greatest Literature banner

 Bad novel, great book

-In college I'd been forced through Butler's Erewhon, ostensibly a novel but really a philosophical or sociological tract without much of a narrative.
+I put off Samuel Butler's The Way of All Flesh for many years, expecting it to be a dreary affair.
+In college I'd been forced through Butler's Erewhon, ostensibly a novel but really a philosophical or sociological tract with little narrative.
 Flipping through The Way of All Flesh, I could see it too was full of long paragraphs of authorial commentary.
 The title alone suggested moralistic weight.

 The wit is supposedly in support of the story, which follows several generations of the Pontifex family but eventually settles on one young man.
 Ernest is dominated by parents we would today call "passive aggressive", using a pious and seemingly loving demeanor to bend him to their will, which seems to be a determination to ensure their first-born son never knows a moment of happiness in his life.
 He is manipulated into becoming an Anglican priest, like his father, and much of the novel follows his struggles to adapt to the Church—or adapt the Church to himself.
 The disasters that befall his rebellions provide Butler much opportunity to express dissent about both the Church and religious beliefs in general.